Mike's Murder: Production

 James Bridges wrote the film specifically for Debra Winger, having worked with her on Urban Cowboy.
 Filming began with production by The Ladd Company in May 1982 and was announced as completed the following August.
-After disastrous preview screenings in January 1983, distributor Warner Bros. demanded a re-structure the original version, which had been a reverse-chronology from Betty's subjective point of view, to a traditionally told chronological story.
+After disastrous preview screenings in January 1983, distributor Warner Bros.
+Pictures demanded a re-structure the original version, which had been a reverse-chronology from Betty's subjective point of view, to a traditionally told chronological story.
 Flashbacks and Betty's fantasy sequences were removed, and only the aftermath of the killing was shown.
 Bridges shot additional scenes (expanding the role of “Pete”), the original score was completely dropped in favor of a new one by John Barry.

 Release

 The film had a very brief theatrical run during March 1984 in New York City and Los Angeles.
 In late September 1984, Warner Bros. tried a different distribution pattern and released the film on one or two screens, particularly in college towns.
 Among the cities included in the re-opening were New Haven, Connecticut, Columbus, Ohio, Seattle, Washington, and Minneapolis, Minnesota.
 It had a one-week run in San Francisco, California, that November.